oraichain/oraichain-price/README.md

 * Users can select any aggregated result provided by any validator for their services.

-## AI pricefeed integration process
+## AI price feed integration process

 * To continuously and automatically request and collect tokens' prices using Oraichain, it is recommended to use Cosmosjs powered by Oraichain to easily interact with the network.